lkwate/neural-question-generation/README.md

 python3 train.py
 ```

-this will take a few days depending on the architecture and power of your computer
+this will take around 4 hours on GPU

 ## How to use
 ```